Miniature Medals

 Defense Merit Medal

-10th Anniversary of the founding of the Korean Military
+10th Anniversary of the Military Founding

 Korean War Service Medal